mclima/1-DOM-scripting/readme.md

 As an enhancement, we will add settings for light and dark modes using [prefers-color-scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme).

-The entire updated CSS file is available in the "other folder."
+The entire updated CSS file is available in the "other folder" of this repository if you prefer to copy and paste.

-Here's what was added so far:
+Here's what was added:

 ```css
 @media (prefers-color-scheme: dark) {